mkats4412/systools/README.md

 ```

-tested only on macos
+- Tested only on macos
-License: MIT
+- License: MIT
+- Can freely change the codes by yourself

 # And this is how to use
 ```